AmigaGPU/fat-agnus/reddit_Twitch_24hr_streams_HowTO.md

 The Goal
 =

-Achieve the mythical 24hour stream louweren krans (NL) (without going to hospital in the process).
+Achieve the mythical 24hour stream louweren krans (NL!) (without going to hospital in the process).

 ### The Method
 (**)